Figure 22-1 Review Process

 Marks the review run as terminated

-Identity Governance, however, does not generate change requests for review items for entities, such as a role, permission, account, or user if they are deleted before approval.
-In such cases, Identity Governance marks the deleted entities with a strike-through line across the text and also provides the reason for not generating the fulfillment request under View Fulfillment Status.
+Review items for entities, such as a role, permission, account, or user if they are deleted before approval, it does not generate change requests.
+In such cases, the deleted entities are marked with a strike-through line across the text and also provides the reason for not generating the fulfillment request under View Fulfillment Status.

-For Technical Role Definitions review, when you generate a fulfillment request due to attribute change or permission revocation, Identity Governance automatically fulfills those requests on approval.
-But there are scenarios when Identity Governance sends requests for manual fulfillment.
+For Technical Role Definitions review, when you generate a fulfillment request due to attribute change or permission revocation, the requests are automatically fulfilled on approval.
+But there are scenarios when the requests are sent for manual fulfillment.
 Following are those scenarios:

 When the value of a single-valued attribute, for example, risk has changed since the review started